tskit-dev/tutorials/getting_started.md

 h
 ```

-Sckit.allel has a wide-ranging and efficient suite of tools for working with genotype
+{program}`scikit-allel` has a wide-ranging and efficient suite of tools for working
-data, so should provide anything that's needed.
+with genotype data for most of users' needs.
 For example, it gives us an
 another way to compute the pairwise diversity statistic (that we calculated
 {ref}`above<sec_tskit_getting_started_compute_statistics_windowing>`
 using the native {meth}`TreeSequence.diversity` method):